Commodity Credit Corporation, USDA.

-(5) For loan deficiency payment requests and requests for locking-in the adjusted world price for seed cotton prior to ginning, provide identifying numbers for cotton modules or other storage units that will correspond to the gin-assigned bale numbers for which the loan deficiency payments are requested; and
+(5) For loan deficiency payment requests and requests for locking-in the adjusted world price for seed cotton prior to ginning, provide identifying Start Printed Page 31157numbers for cotton modules or other storage units that will correspond to the gin-assigned bale numbers for which the loan deficiency payments are requested; and

 (c) Subject to the availability of funds and limitations on payments set out elsewhere, the loan deficiency payment applicable to a crop of cotton shall be computed by multiplying the applicable loan deficiency payment rate, as determined in accordance with paragraph (d) of this section, by the quantity of the crop the producer is otherwise eligible to pledge as collateral for a loan in accordance with § 1427.8(b).